Bobby Gimby: Biography

 Around 1944, Gimby moved to Toronto.
 He founded his own band and became popular playing for teenagers.
 Thanks to his sponsor, the Simpson's store, he was able to entertain at various teen events during the mid-1940s.
 In the late 1940s, he and his band made several recordings.
 In 1945, he became a member of the long-running radio program the Happy Gang.
 He remained with the Gang for thirteen years, until April 1959.
 In 1949, he was given his own program on CBC Radio; his band at that time was called the Rodeo Rascals.
-In addition to continuing to lead his own orchestra, Gimby later appeared on CBC Television in the late 1950s and hosted a show on CTV in the mid-1970s.
+In addition to continuing to lead his own orchestra, Gimby appeared on CBC Television in the late 1950s and hosted a show on CTV in the mid-1970s.
 On that show, he concentrated on big band and pop songs that would appeal to viewers who remembered him from the 1940s and 1950s.